apivich-h/apivich-h.github.io/_posts/misc/2000-01-01-interesting-videos.md

 - **[Computer Scientist Explains One Concept in 5 Levels of Difficulty](https://www.youtube.com/watch?v=fOGdb1CTu5c)** by _WIRED_.
 A video on zero-knowledge proofs.
 I also quite enjoy this series, since it slowly builds up the explanation of a single concept to different levels of diffculties.

 - **[Hassium](https://www.youtube.com/watch?v=VQ8cZoA0tiU)** by _Periodic Videos_.
-It's a good series of video, but only one other person in the world will know a certain reference regarding this specific video on Hassium.
+It's a good series of video on the elements of the periodic table, but only one other person in the world will know a certain reference regarding this specific video on Hassium.

 - **[i raced an AI to learn parkour](https://www.youtube.com/watch?v=0Jt-erB_-3A)** by _Answer In Progress_.
 It kind of touches on reinforcement learning, and also discusses AI in more general terms as well.

 - **[Which Planet is the Closest?](https://www.youtube.com/watch?v=SumDHcnCRuU)** by _CGPGrey_.
-An interesting question that we didn't really even consider.
+An interesting question that we rarely even consider.

 - **[30 Weird Chess Algorithms: Elo World](https://www.youtube.com/watch?v=DpXy041BIlA)** by _suckerpinch_.
 Chess algorithms that I didn't know I even wanted to see implemented.